mantidproject/mantidimaging/docs/user_docs/reference/dataset.rst

 .. note::

-  - See the :doc:`Using Mantid Imaging on IDAaaS <../tutorials/installation>` guide if you're new to using Ada.
+  - See the :ref:`installing-idaaas` guide if you're new to using Ada.